wisdomadzorgenu/remo-coding-challenge-1/README.md

   - You can explain this in  loom video, if you dont have time to implement.

 ## Deliverables
-- Your github fork link
+- Zip file containing the codebase (except node_modules)
 - Create a loom video with:
   - demo of the application
   - Challenges you have faced and how you solved it